dginhoux/ansible_role.pve_kvm/README.md

 ## DESCRIPTION

-This ansible role manage pve kvm instances.
+This ansible role manage pve kvm instances.<br />
+Each kvm instances must be registered on "main list" (see vars sections).
+<br /><br />
+Actions possible are : create, delete, update, poweron, poweroff and clone.<br />
+This role can be easily called for interact on just ONE instance and made ONE action.

 ## REQUIREMENTS